SUNCOAST GEM & MINERAL SOCIETY, INC.

 Section 1:

 Amendments to the Bylaws of this Society shall be submitted in writing to the Bylaws Committee for review, and then submitted to the Board of Directors.
-Ten (10) days notice, published in the Society’s bulletin or an official letter shall be required.
+Ten (10) days’ notice, published in the Society’s bulletin or an official letter shall be required.
 A resolution containing the amendments shall be presented at a regular membership meeting.
 A two-thirds (2/3) vote of members present and voting shall adopt the amendments and they shall become effective at the end of the meeting at which they are adopted, unless otherwise specified.

-Ten day notice and proposed bylaws mailed to members February 4, 2009
+and proposed bylaws emailed to members

-Notice given at February 19, 2009 membership meeting
+Notice given at October 20, 2016 membership meeting.

 Revised bylaws adopted by majority vote of members present at